MayowaObisesan/feedbacks/README.md

+# BENEFITS OF FEEDBACKS - March 23, 2025.
+## For Brands
+1. Only real users will send feedbacks.
+You can be sure that only real users will send you feedbacks for your products offering original and transparent feedbacks.
+2.

+## For Users
+1. Brands you send your honest feedbacks cannot see your details.
+You can choose to send an anonymous feedback or an unanonymous feedback.
+Either way, the brands cannot access your information.

 # Next.js & NextUI Template

 This is a template for creating applications using Next.js 14 (app directory) and NextUI (v2).